 Project Name Description SFMTA - Traffic and Signals The Traffic and Signals Program provides funding for upgrading, replacing, and constructing new traffic signals and signal infrastructure.
 Intelligent Transportation Systems (ITS) are part of the traffic signal system.
 ITS is used to enhance traffic analysis, provide transit signal priority and emergency vehicle preemption, and expedite maintenance procedures.
 ITS tools include advanced traffic signal controllers, traffic cameras, video detection, variable message signs, and a communications network.
 As part of this program, the SFMTA is upgrading outdated ITS components that are becoming obsolete and reaching the end of their useful life.
 The program is also expanding to connect more intersections to the network and equipping with ITS devices for the first time.
 This program funds new and upgraded traffic signals to improve safety in line with Vision Zero.
 SFMTA recently completed a traffic signal condition assessment to update existing maintenance models and more accurately forecast capital needs for the traffic signal asset portfolio.
 The Capital Plan includes major traffic signal upgrade projects in the Western Addition and the Tenderloin areas which will add walk-sign countdown signals, accessible signals for people walking, and higher visibility traffic signals.
 There will also be several projects using city forces that will install higher visibility traffic signals, replace key aging signal equipment such as accessible signals for people walking and signal controller cabinets, and replace faded street crossing and street name signs.
-The president of funding for the SEMTA's Traffic and Signals program is approximately \$70.0 million through EV2025 The projected funding for the SFMTA's Traffic and Signals program is approximately \$70.9 million through FY2035.
-SFMTA - Transit Fixed Guideway The projected funding for the SFMTA's frame and Signals program is approximately \$70.9 million through F12035.
-The SFMTA's Transit Fixed Guideway systems, which include light rail, trolley coach, and historic streetcar and cable car lines, as well as the new Van Ness BRT, are a crucial component of San Francisco's transportation infrastructure.
+The projected funding for the SFMTA's Traffic and Signals program is approximately \$70.9 million through FY2035.
+SFMTA - Transit Fixed Guideway The SFMTA's Transit Fixed Guideway systems, which include light rail, trolley coach, and historic streetcar and cable car lines, as well as the new Van Ness BRT, are a crucial component of San Francisco's transportation infrastructure.
 The SFMTA plans to do major state of good repair work on its track, overhead catenary system, train control, and subway fire life safety systems.
 The SFMTA's Subway Renewal focuses on the core of the light rail network, investing in critical state of good repair improvement in the subway.
 Additionally, a key component of the fixed guideway planned investments is the Train Control Upgrade Project (TCUP), which will upgrade the existing Automatic Train Control System to a Communications-based Train Control System which enhances safety and capacity of the transit system.
 The new system will provide the tools to deliver more reliable, faster, higher-frequency, higher-capacity Muni Metro service throughout San Francisco.
-SFMTA - Transit Fixed Guideway The SFMTA's Transit Fixed Guideway systems, which include light rail, trolley coach, and historic streetcar and cable car lines, as well as the new Van Ness BRT, are a crucial component of San Francisco's transportation infrastructure.
-The SFMTA plans to do major state of good repair work on its track, overhead catenary system, train control, and subway fire life safety systems.
-The SFMTA's Subway Renewal focuses on the core of the light rail network, investing in critical state of good repair improvement in the subway.
-Additionally, a key component of the fixed guideway planned investments is the Train Control Upgrade Project (TCUP), which will upgrade the existing Automatic Train Control System to a Communications-based Train Control System which enhances safety and capacity of the transit system.
-The new system will provide the tools to deliver more reliable, faster, higher-frequency, higher-capacity Muni Metro service
+TCUP is projected to be completed in seven phases.
+The first phase would install a new Communications-Based Train Control (CBTC) system on the street for the first time, along the Embarcadero and Third Street corridors.
+This new system would serve high-traffic destinations such as Oracle Park, Chase Center, Mission Bay and UCSF.
+The second phase would install and activate the new Communications-Based Train Control in the subway.
+Phases three through seven would expand the new Communications-Based Train Control to the on-street branches of the J Church, K Ingleside, L Taraval, M Ocean View, N Judah and T Third.
+The projected funding for the SFMTA's Transit Fixed Guideway program is approximately \$1.3 billion through FY2035.